ejconlon/scrapti/README.md

 # scrapti

-Utility to extract/convert Polyend Tracker PTI files
+WORK IN PROGRESS - Utility to extract/convert Polyend Tracker PTI files

+Right now there is code to parse/render Wav/Soundfont/PTI files.
+The Soundfont to PTI conversion is next.

 ## License